 - Total amount of the eligible investment considered eligible.

 - Number of jobs created.

-- Contribution to the area’s economic development and use of its production factors.
+- Revitalizing nature or contribution to the area’s economic development and use of its production factors.

 - Added value of the project (if newly created) or increase in productivity in other cases.

 - Inclusion the project of advanced technology, quality systems, environmental measures, R&D&I expenses, etc.

 - Location in an area considered a “priority” (defined as such in the demarcation Royal Decree).